Mutus Liber: Editions

 The first edition of Mutus Liber dates from 1677, published by Pierre Savouret in La Rochelle.
-No more than a few dozen copies can have been printed.
+No more than a few dozen copies have been printed.
 Twelve original copies are conserved in main Western libraries.
 There may be more copies, however.
 As early as 1702 it was reprinted in Geneva, with new plates, and edited by Jean-Antoine Chouet and Jean-Jacques Manget.
 Eugène Canseliet purports seeing some pages of a Parisian edition dating from 1725.
 But the existence of this edition has not been established.
 A third version of Mutus Liber was entirely reprinted around 1760 in Paris, and this third edition is extremely rare.
 Mutus Liber was temporarily forgotten, but then regained editorial interest in the second half of the 19th century.
 Since the beginning of the 20th century, editions have multiplied, sometimes accompanied by prefaces detailing more or less precisely its contents.
 The main editions of Mutus Liber are the following: